-A very simple dish with an attractive presentation, and with easy-to-find ingredients that you probably have around the house.
+Stuffed Chicken Breasts is a simple dish with an attractive presentation and easy-to-find ingredients that you probably have around the house.

 - 6 chicken breasts